plenoptic-org/plenoptic/docs/user_guide/synthesis/Eigendistortions.md

 ```

 `plenoptic` includes a {func}`~plenoptic.plot.eigendistortion_imshow_all` function to visualize multiple eigendistortiosn together.
-Here, we show the original image on the bottom left, with the synthesized maximal eigendistortion in the top middle, and some constant $\alpha$ times the eigendistortion added to the image in the bottom middle.
+Here, we show the original image on the bottom left, with the synthesized maximal eigendistortion in the top middle, and some constant `distortion_scale` times the eigendistortion added to the image in the bottom middle.
 The rightmost column has a similar layout, but displays the minimal eigendistortion.
 Let's display the eigendistortions for the maxpool layer (pretty early in the model):

 ```{code-cell} ipython3
 po.plot.eigendistortion_imshow_all(